n3-rd/Mojo/README.md

-# Jeje (jeje)
+# Mojo

-An app for making music player screenshots
+A web app to get similar artists

 ## Install the dependencies